2018-19 Strategic Plan

-Given one wish and $100,000, Karen Armstrong, a respected scholar, was awarded the TED prize for her groundbreaking work, in February 2008.
+Given one wish and $100,000, Karen Armstrong, a respected scholar was awarded the TED prize for her groundbreaking work, February 2008.
 With that funding and the support of the TED organization, to grant one wish, Armstrong chose to focus on compassion.
 The following year, the Charter for Compassion was born.
-It resulted from contributions by more than 150,000 people from 180 countries, and was crafted into a succinct, 312-word pledge, by a panel of leading religious scholars.
+It grew from contributions of more than 150,000 people from 180 countries, and was crafted into a succinct, 312-word pledge, by a panel of leading religious scholars.

 The Charter for Compassion will be celebrating the birth ad accomplishments of the movement of Compassionate Cities and Communities and the work of 2000 Charter partners throughout 2018-19.
-The objective of this paper, the Charter’s 2018-19 strategic plan, is to begin to document the specific goals, events and projects of the Charter for Compassion starting in January 2018.
-The first strategic plan for the Charter was written in 2015, and included goals and objectives to be carried through 2017.
-While the majority of the events and projects listed here are in progress, there are some, like the Golden Rule Project, that are long range processes in which the Charter has been engaged in since 2016.
+The objective of this paper, the Charter’s 2018-19 strategic plan is to begin to document the specific goals, events and projects of the Charter for Compassion starting in January 2018..
+The first strategic plan for the Charter was written in 2015 and included goals and objectives to be carried through 2017.
+While the majority of the events and projects listed here are in progress, there are some like the Golden Rule Project, that is a long range process in which the Charter has been engaged in since 2016.

 Goals presented here may be added to, combined or eliminated as discussion continues with the Charter Board, lead volunteers and our strategic partners.

 - Engage the Global Compassion Council in events and projects in this document.

 - Increase global Compassionate Initiatives to 750 by the end of 2019.

 - Work with Compassionate Cities to promote collaboration with designated or freely chosen twin/sister cities.

 - Collect 1,000,000 signatures for the Charter for Compassion using the efforts of our members, partners and compassionate cities.